 Preparing and properly painting your rental property in Charleston requires a time commitment that should not be taken lightly.
 If you try to cut corners here, you could end up shortening the effective life of the paint job—or worse, have an unsightly eyesore that is difficult to even consider rent collection for.

-It is very possible that correctly painting your rental property in Charleston could take up to two weeks, longer if you have to parcel out your time.
+It is very possible that correctly painting your rental property in Charleston could take up to two weeks or longer if you have to parse out your time.

-By far, the largest negative associated with painting your rental property in Charleston is the fact that it is temporary in nature.
+By far, the largest negative associated with painting your rental property in Charleston is that it is temporary.
 Even when all the steps are followed and the best-quality paint available is used, the home can start to look weathered due to fading, chipping, and peeling in as little as seven or eight years.

-On the other hand, if you try to be penny-wise and pound-foolish and purchase cheap, low-quality paint, you might have to repaint everything again within two or three years.
+On the other hand, if you try to save a buck and purchase cheap, low-quality paint, you might have to repaint everything again within two or three years.
 Those costs add up.